besser435/TEAW-Website/README.md

 - [ ] Improve tmux script
 - [ ] Figure out a better proxy for the Bluemap
 - [ ] Add some data to the db folder for local development
+- [ ] Finish SW stuff for PWA compatibility (just needs an image I think)
+- [ ] Add image to base.html for embed

 ## Git guidelines
 There are two branches, `prod` and `dev`.
 The default is `dev`, and where any changes should be made.